You Have Questions

 Are the classes really provided at no charge?

 Yes!
 We promise we do not charge for our classes (and there is no sales pitch for anything either).
-All of the services offered by the Pregnancy Resource Clinic are privately funded by individual donors and local churches.
+All of the services offered by Cascade Women’s Health are privately funded by individual donors and local churches.
 We are a non-profit organization dedicated to supporting families facing unexpected pregnancies and we welcome any family who may benefit from our services that are free of charge.

 What are classes like?